mjkuranda/yummy-api-nestjs/README.md

 * `GET /users/not-activated` - returns all not activated user accounts.

-* `POST /users/:login/activate` - activates a user. `login` indicates which user should be activated only by admin.
+* `POST /users/:id/activate` - activates a user. `id` indicates which user should be activated only by admin.

 All above endpoints excluding `GET /meals` and `GET /meals/:id` require `accessToken` as a cookie.